-Creator Peter Engel did not know Dustin Diamond's actual age (12) when he cast Screech and later angered Diamond by repeatedly noting his immaturity relative to the other and older regular cast members.
+Series creator and executive producer Peter Engel did not know that Dustin Diamond was only 12 when he cast Screech and later angered Diamond by repeatedly noting his immaturity relative to the other and older regular cast members.
 Engel also said that he would not have cast Diamond if he'd known his age at time.

 The segments in which Zach remembered his junior high school years were added to the beginning of Good Morning, Miss Bliss (1987) episodes that were re-edited from the Disney Channel as "Saved by the Bell" episodes for syndication.

 Although the five friends were supposed to be the same age, Dustin Diamond was actually 12 years old when the series started.
 Elizabeth Berkley was 17 and the rest were all 15.
 Only Diamond was still at high school age at the end of the series.

 Originally, Zack and AC were written to be bitter rivals for Kelly's romantic affections.
 Off screen, however, Mario Lopez and Mark-Paul Gosselaar were (and continue to be) very close friends.
 The writers, sensing the obvious chemistry between the two actors, had the characters re-written as best friends, and they remained that way for the rest of the show.